-Parent and Skater Handbook
+OLD – Parent and Skater Guide

-Welcome to Showtime on Ice!
 Whether you are a new parent or a show veteran, this page is your ultimate resource for all things related to Showtime on Ice.
 If you have a question that isn’t answered below, please email us and we will get back to you.
-We cannot express how excited we are to be back and on a new stage!
+We cannot express how excited we are to be back again this year!
 We look forward to seeing you all soon!

 We primarily communicate through email.
 We also post on Facebook and Instagram.
 Sign up for our emails and follow us on social media for all the latest news and announcements!